 I’m calling all moms of school aged children to cut themselves a break.
 There is so much food shaming out there that even the most level headed mother will start to question herself.
 Personally, I feel the Organic food industry invented the notion of feeling shameful for choosing a treat for your child.
 I’m not talking about organic apples, carrots, or bananas, but the huge industry of packed Organic snacks that have a health halo around them.
 Since moms continue to be the primary shopper in the household, there’s no question that this industry is marketing to them.

 Now that school is back in session, or soon to be, give yourself a break.
-Be a “Bad Mom” (i.e., imperfect but balanced, allowing time for yourself, and providing a reasonably healthy diet for your kids, along with enough downtime for everyone).
+Be a “Bad Mom” (i.e., imperfect but balanced, allowing time for yourself, and providing a reasonably healthy diet for your kids, along with lots of love and enough downtime for everyone).
 Consider this:

-- I recommend variety, but I can tell you that during the school year my children were pretty happy with routine.
+I recommend variety, but I can tell you that during the school year my children were pretty happy with routine.
+Food can bring some comfort.
+Maybe their standard lunch was the one thing they could count on every day.
 They often would pack the same things daily: peanut butter and jelly, a ham sandwich, applesauce or grapes, yogurt, chips, milk.
 We used the variety rule during the summer.
 If you can get your child to embrace mixing it up, awesome.
 But if you can’t, don’t worry.
 Not all kids are born to crave turkey wraps with sprouts and avocado.
 I love those, but my kids don’t (Exposure is good though.
 It’s good that your child can identify the vegetable or fruit, but don’t force them to eat it).
 And truthfully, I didn’t eat avocados or sprouts until my twenties when I took a trip to Nevada and California.
 So there’s plenty of time for your child to try new foods and embrace them on his own terms.